Montagemz/public_dotfiles/README.md

-my public dotfiles goes here incase anyone asks for more
+My public dotfiles goes here incase anyone asks for more

-you need a nerdfont to use this config
+Things you will need to use this config:

+Terminal: Kitty
+Fetch:    Fastfetch
+Fonts:    Nerdfonts

+You can import all these files to your .config and it should work out of the box